dart-archive/www.dartlang.org/src/site/tools/pub/cmd/pub-global.markdown

 Once you have activated a package, see [Running a script](#running-a-script) to run scripts from the package's `bin` directory.

-In all cases, when you activate a package you can specify an optional constraint.
+When you activate a package you can specify an optional constraint.
+See the [constraint](#options) flag for usage examples.
-If you specify a range, Pub picks the best version that meets the constraint.
-See the following section for examples.

 ### Activating a package on pub.dartlang.org

-Use `activate <package>` to activate a package from pub.dartlang.org.
-The optional constraint allows you to pull in a specific version of the package.
-For example, the following command pulls the 0.6.0 version of the `markdown` package:

 {% prettify lang-sh %}
-$ pub global activate markdown 0.6.0
+$ pub global activate <pub.dartlang package>
 {% endprettify %}

-If you specify a range, Pub picks the best version that meets that constraint.
+Specify a package on pub.dartlang.org to activate it.
 For example:

 {% prettify lang-sh %}
-pub global activate foo <3.0.0
+$ pub global activate markdown
 {% endprettify %}

 ### Activating a package with Git

+{% prettify lang-sh %}
+$ pub global activate --source git <Git URL>
+$ pub global activate -sgit <Git URL>
-{% include coming-release.html %}
+{% endprettify %}

-You can use `--source git` (or `-sgit`, for short) to activate a package in a Git repository.
+Use `--source git` (or `-sgit`, for short) to activate a package in a Git repository.
 The following examples, which activate the `async_await` package on [GitHub](https://github.com/), are equivalent: